shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

     }
 }
 ```
+{% endcode %}

-As you might have seen this controller isn't too different from the controller used in the before mentioned article.
+As you might have seen this controller isn't too different from the controller used in the article mentioned before.
 The route annotation has an added `defaults={"XmlHttpRequest"=true}` to allow XmlHttpRequest and it returns a `JsonResponse` instead of a normal `Response`.
 Using a `JsonResponse` instead of a normal `Response` causes the data structures passed to it to be automatically turned into a `JSON` string.

-The following `services.xml` and `routes.xml` are identical to before mentioned article, but here they are for reference anyways:
+The following `services.xml` and `routes.xml` are identical as in the before mentioned article, but here they are for reference anyways:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>